signalogic/SigSRF_SDK/mediaTest_readme.md

 ```
 The above command lines will work on any AMR pcap, including octet aligned and bandwidth efficient formats.
 Combined with the .cod file input described above, this makes mediaTest an "AMR player" that can read pcaps or .cod files (which use MIME "full header" format per 3GPP specs).

-In the above USB audio example, output is specified as USB port 0 (the -ousb0 argument).
+In the above USB audio example, output is specified as USB port 0 (the -ousb0 cmd line option).
 Other USB ports can be specified, depending on what is physically connected to the server.

 <a name="ConvertingWav2Pcaps"></a>
 ### Converting Wav to Pcaps